MaximumProgrammer/vimsettings/README.md

 ## Building vim by your own

-If you want to build vim by your own, you can clone it from a repo, important vim must have python 3 support:
+If you want to build vim by your own, you can clone it from any repo, important vim must have python 3 support for using all plugins:

 Before install missing files for building it: